PLEASE, STOP WITH THE SHOUTY COPY!!

 Orgies might seem like a great idea in certain times and places – especially in theory.
 In practice they can turn out to be crowded, sweaty things.
 There’s so much going on you’re not sure which part to pay attention to.
 I’m going to leave that image there.
 Uncomfortable and confusing, isn’t it?

-So is your reader’s experience when you or your designer indulge in orgy-style use of fancy fonts.
+So is your reader’s experience when you or your designer indulge in bender-style use of fancy fonts.

 Convention carries your message